roverbird/intuitive-trader-game/readme.md

 # Intuitive Trader Game

+**Test you crypto market intuition for pumps and dumps on real data!**

 🔗[Play Intuitive Trader online](https://run.textvisualization.app/game/)

 In this game, players are tasked with predicting the color of the next block in a sequence based on historical financial data from crypto tradeing.
 The blocks represent actual future returns of a real asset: